warolv/terraform-playground/README.md

 4. The website should utilize an EC2 application load balancer (ALB) to distribute traffic between the EC2 instances

-5. The deployment using terraform/
+5. The deployment using terraform

 ## Prerequisites